spncrhrstn/spencerharston.com/src/posts/drafts/pc-build-2024.md

 I should write up a separate post about my experience with Nobara, but suffice to say that I recommend giving it a try, or any distro, because learning and troubleshooting is fun!^[Well, from a certain masochistic point of view.]

 ### Gallery
-- get some good pics
+- TODO: organize and upload pics

 ### Post-Build Thoughts
 After completing the build, there's just a couple minor things I would change.
 First off, I wished I had spec'd out a mini-ITX build.
 I know the prices are higher due to the niche-ness of small-form factor PC parts, but I'm curious if I could've made it work.
 I'm definitely going to try this next time around, you know, in like eight years.